allib28/Intersectionality-of-Sex-and-Race-in-COVID-19-Mortality-and-Vaccination-Inequities-in-Massachusetts/README.md

 This cross-sectional study examined how COVID-19 mortality rates (February 2020- May 2023) and vaccination rates (December 2020-February 2023) varied by sex across racial groups in MA.
-This is the code for our analysis in the manuscript titled "Intersectionality of Sex and Race in COVID-19 Mortality and Vaccination Inequities in Massachusetts" published in BMC Public Health journal.
+This is the code for our analysis in the manuscript titled "Intersectionality of Sex and Race in COVID-19 Mortality and Vaccination Inequities in Massachusetts" published in BMC Public Health journal (forthcoming).

 ## Getting Started